StanislawHornaGitHub/GitHub_Statistics/README.md

         If you do not want any changes set the value to `{}`
     - create `LANG_TO_EXCLUDE` JSON format list, which will exclude some languages which you do not want to show.
         I.e. `["Jupyter Notebook"]` will exclude language classified as `Jupyter Notebook` from charts.
-3. Adjust line 16 in language-charts.yml to use `self-hosted` or `ubuntu-latest` runner
+	- create `SELF_HOSTED` bool variable, which set to true will run GitHub action on runner with `self-hosted` label, otherwise the default `ubuntu-latest` will be used.

 GitHub Action will be triggered every day at midnight.